 I am playing my dad’s favorite xm radio station for him, it relaxes him.

 Earlier in the doctors office, waiting for Dr Schwartzburg my dad was talking about a friend of his that was on dyalisis.
 Last night I saw an anti smoking commercial aimed at diabetics, it was graphic and awful.
 I lost it and started crying.
-I can not fathom how I will get thru Tommy’s diabetic consequences should they, God PLEASE NO, occur.
+I can not fathom how I will get thru Teddy’s diabetic consequences should they, God PLEASE NO, occur.

 I left the room to go outside and warm up, its freezing in here.
-I checked on airfares for Rachel and Tommy to come visit on their Christmas break.
+I checked on airfares for Emily and Teddy to come visit on their Christmas break.
 Even after new years they are over $800 a piece.
 I checked on an airfare for me to go to LA over new years for just a few days to see them instead.
 There is a $400 fare.
 I can’t afford any of this any way, who am I kidding.

 Where would I stay?
 Would I get to spend much time with them that way?
 They wouldn’t see Grandpa that way.
 They probably would only have a meal or two with me.
 And I would have to see my old home town, all the bad memories came flooding back in.
 How I need to somehow make a new life for myself, get a home, find a job.
 That panic feeling started again.
 Its all too overwhelming.
 An old friend told me I shouldn’t tell my kids I am not coming back to LA.
 Guilt trip began…but I can not afford to live there!
 This is not in my control!
 Its outrageously expensive.
 She doesn’t seem to understand what my life is like now.
 She inherited money.
 I have no hopes of getting fairly treated in the divorce.
 I haven’t held a job in over 15 years, what the hell am I supposed to do?

 God stay with me, keep my heart open to your voice.
 Don’t let me let go of your hand again!
 I am slipping…